RobTillaart/DHTNew/README.md

 **Note: check the datasheet how to connect!**

-### KY-015
+### KY-015 (dht11)

-Since 0.5.1 there is **experimental** support for the KY-015, which is a DHT11 (sort of).
+Since 0.5.1 there is support for the KY-015.
+Although it is a DHT11, the KY-015 behaves slightly different (faster wakeup) and was recognized as a DHT22 resulting in faulty conversions.
-Not tested myself but the KY-015 is confirmed to work, see https://github.com/RobTillaart/DHTNew/issues/102 Although it is a DHT11, the KY-015 was recognized as a DHT22 resulting in faulty conversions.
+The library sensor recognition code has been adapted so it should be recognized now.

-The library sensor recognition code has been adapted so it should be recognized.
+In the case the recognition fails, one can use **setType(11)** to force the type.

-In the case this fails, one can use **setType(11)** to force the type.
+The KY-015 is confirmed to work, see https://github.com/RobTillaart/DHTNew/issues/102

 Feedback about the KY-015 sensors is welcome.